 His son Jack followed in his father’s footsteps and opened the LeConte Lodge in 1926.

-In 1912, Gatlinburg proper had six houses, a blacksmith shop, a general store and a church to serve about 600 people in the wider area.
+In 1912, Gatlinburg proper had six houses, a blacksmith shop and a general store to serve about 600 people in the wider area.

 The Great Smoky Mountains National Park opens in 1934

-In the ensuing years, Gatlinburg’s tourist trade grew to meet the demand.
+In the ensuing years, the tourist trade in Gatlinburg TN grew to meet the demand.
 Popular restaurants and hotels grew.
 Locals experimented with the type of attractions that would please the tourists and earn their money.

 Still, even with all that growth and expansion, Gatlinburg is limited by the mountain’s geography.

 Attractions like Ober Gatlinburg and Anakeesta have managed to build up and out.
-However, the vast majority of Gatlinburg’s business remains along that same spine upon which centuries of Native Americans hunted for their food.
+However, the vast majority of Gatlinburg’s business remains along that same spine where centuries of Native Americans hunted for their food.

-Most of the town’s tourism business remains along the road that Radford Gatlin argued with the Ogles about, and nearly got himself and his wife killed in the process.
+Most of the town’s tourism business remains along the road that Radford Gatlin argued with the Ogles about.

 There are days when the tiny town threatens to be overwhelmed with traffic of visitors from all over the world.

-Did you know about the history of Gatlinburg?
+Did you know about the history of Gatlinburg, Tennessee?
 Let us know in the comments!